-- the International Standard on Related Services ('ISRS') 4400 Engagements to perform Agreed-upon Procedures regarding Financial Information as issued by the International Federation of Accountants (IFAC): - the Code of Ethics for Professional Accountants issued by the IFAC.
-Although ISRS 4400 states that independence is not a requirement for engagements to carry out agreed-upon procedures, the Agency requires that the Auditor also complies with the Code's independence requirements.
+- the International Standard on Related Services ('ISRS') 4400 Engagements to perform Agreedupon Procedures regarding Financial Information as issued by the International Auditing and Assurance Standards Board (IAASB); - the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA).
+Although ISRS 4400 states that independence is not a requirement for engagements to carry out agreed-upon procedures, the [Commission] [Agency] requires that the Auditor also complies with the Code's independence requirements.